 Freedom Industries will also be required to provide the WVDEP with reports of the progress of this relocation of chemicals and materials.

 Questions about your legal rights when you have been exposed to toxic chemicals or questions about financial losses for your business?
-Call the Robinette Legal Group in Morgantown, WV today: 304-594-1800 or after hours, 304-216-6695 or just click here to visit our website.
+Call the Robinette Legal Group in Morgantown, WV today: 304-594-1800 or just click here to visit our website.

 The public health emergency began on Thursday, January 9, 2014 when the chemical 4-methylcyclohexane methanol (MCHM), from a tank owned by Freedom Industries leaked out of a 40,000-gallon tank along the Elk River.